ciur/papermerge/docs/source/developers_guide/contributing.rst

 Add Your Language Support
 ==========================

-Adding language support is not so trivial as fixing a typo or open an issue, but it is not that difficult either.
+Adding language support is not as trivial as fixing a typo or opening an issue, but it is not that difficult either.
 In any case, there is a separate :ref:`page in developer guide <dev_lang_support>` for it.